 - The applicant shall provide a note for review on the Preliminary Plan stating, "Open Space Reserved for Recreation, Agricultural, and/or Conservation Purposes."
-Per Section 911.6.(a). - The applicant shall provide evidence, for the Preliminary Plan review, how the open space areas meet "Minimum Amount Required," per Section 911.6.(b)1. and 2. - The applicant shall provide a "Priorities for Land Included in Open Space" analysis. for the Preliminary Plan review, per Section 911.6.(c)1. and 2. - Open Space not retained by the subdivider shall provide one principal access point of a minimum width 20-feet from the road network and a secondary access point of a minimum of 10-feet.
-The Planning Board shall review and approve the size and location of the principal and secondary access points. - The Planning Board shall consider the proposed location of the Open Space areas should consider the relation to and logical connection to other Open Space areas on abutting properties
+Per Section 911.6.(a). - The applicant provided evidence, how the open space areas meet "Minimum Amount Required," per Section 911.6.(b)1. and 2.
+The Open Areas include the total net residential area deduction of 1.11 acres and 50% of the net residential area of 7.24 acres for a total Open Space requirement of 8.35 acres.
+The applicant stated the Open Space areas total 8.67 acres, exceeding the minimum requirements. - The applicant shall provide a "Priorities for Land Included in Open Space" analysis. for the Preliminary Plan review, per Section 911.6.(c)1. and 2. - Open Space not retained by the subdivider shall provide one principal access point of a minimum width 20-feet from the road network and a secondary access point of a minimum of 10-feet.
+The Planning Board shall review and approve the size and location of the principal and secondary access points. - The Planning Board shall consider the proposed location of the Open Space areas should consider the relation to and logical connection to other Open Space areas on abutting properties - The applicant discussed a private trail connection to the Mountain Division Trail and signing the trail as "Private for Residents Only."
+The applicant shall provide a typical sign detail for the Preliminary Plan review.